wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 - **Software Development Kit**

   Software development kit (SDK) is a toolkit used by developers to create applications for a specific platform, operating system or device.
 A great example would be **Wechaty**, wherein it is called a **_conversational RPA SDK_** that is used by developers to create customized chatbots.

+- **Wechaty gRPC**

+  Initially, Wechaty was built using TypeScript.
+Support for other languages such as Python, Go, Java, PHP, .NET, and Scala was later introduced in 2020 so that chatbot makers can build chatbots in their preferred language.
+This version of Wechaty which offers multi-language support is referred to as **Wechaty polyglot**.
+The introduction of Wechaty polyglot however came with its challenges because all Wechaty puppet providers were built using TypeScript and delivered via npm.
+Translating all of them to the languages supported by Wechaty polyglot was a monumental challenge.
+To solve this problem, Wechaty gRPC was created.
+The goal of Wechaty RPC is to _cloudify_ Wechaty Puppet Providers.
+It ensures we can use the Wechaty Puppet Providers remotely via network and Polyglot Wechaty can use the Wechaty Puppet API from the TypeScript ecosystem.